-Discard all the event fields that you do not want replicated into the target database by clicking the dot to the left of the field name.
+Discard all the event fields that you do not want replicated into the data destination by clicking the dot to the left of the field name.
 The dot then turns gray.

 If you've chosen to auto-map, you can change the Target Column Name and the Target Data Type, as needed.

-Alooma offers a menu of other data types from which you can select, populated based on the types available from your target data warehouse.
+Alooma offers a menu of other data types from which you can select, populated based on the types available from your data destination.

 The varchar data type provides a Truncate option, which truncates event field values that are longer than the specified number of characters.
 When the Truncate option is not selected, events with longer field values get a type conversion error and are sent to the Restream queue.